 Lexington Ave-59 St Subway Station, New York City

-Stairs ascend from the platform at the Lexington Avenue-59th Street subway station in New York City, a major transfer point for the MTA.
+Stairs at the Lexington Avenue-59th Street subway station in New York City, with signage for the 4, 5, and 6 lines.

 Stairs lead up from the platform of the Lexington Avenue-59th Street subway station in New York City.
 Signage indicates "Exit 59 St & Lexington Av" and "Uptown Local 6," along with "4 5 Express" and "Downtown-6."
 The platform features yellow tactile paving and a sign reading "IF YOU SEE SOMETHING, SAY SOMETHING.
 COP OR CALL 1-888-NYC-SAFE."
 This station is a major transfer point for the Lexington Avenue Line and the 63rd Street Line, serving millions of riders annually.
 Opened in 1904 as part of the original New York City Subway system, it has undergone numerous renovations to accommodate increased ridership and modern transit needs.
 The station's design and function are integral to Manhattan's transportation network.